On-site kitchen inspection

 Make-up air capacity

-Specific check on whether the MUA delivered to the kitchen matches the exhaust extraction load.
-Negative-pressure kitchens fail health, fire and labor-comfort tests simultaneously.
+A visual flag on whether the make-up air delivered to the kitchen appears matched to the exhaust extraction load.
+Negative-pressure kitchens fail health, fire and labor-comfort tests at once.
+Where it looks undersized we recommend a licensed mechanical contractor verify the balance — we do not certify CFM ourselves.

 - 06